MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 ```bash
 sudo reboot
 ```
-8. List the 1-Wire devices currently detected by the Pi:
+8. Check to see if our Pi is reading the sensor by printing 1-Wire devices currently detected:
 ```bash
 cd /sys/bus/w1/devices
 ls